lihux25/Projects/cnn_tagger_googlecloud/README.md

 </p>

 ## Covnet definition and training
  * The definition of the model is coded in [model.py](trainer/model.py).
 Function build\_conv\_model uses Keras API to define the Covnet structure with couple of tuning parameters.
-The build\_read\_and\_decode\_fn provides input batchs with images and labels for both training and testing.
+The build\_read\_and\_decode\_fn provides input batches with images and labels for both training and testing.
 The model\_fn defines the loss, optimization method and evaluation metrics.
- * In the [task.py](trainer/task.py) file, build a tf.contrib.learn.Experiment to handle the training and evaluation loops for distributed training.
+ * The [task.py](trainer/task.py) file controls the training pileline where a tf.contrib.learn.Experiment is used to handle the training and evaluation loops for distributed training.
  * The training results are stored in gs://cnn-tagger/* including the exported model.
  * The structure of the Covnet and training flow chart is extracted from the tensorboard monitor below.